froesecom/Magnetic-Poetry/README.md

 - render story function
 - push to heroku
 - create underscore template for creating divs in displayWords function
-- build create story function (also creates unique URL)
-- buidl create/update story functionality
-- get touch drag on mobile working
 - write test
 - create a 'seed' page

+- BUGS
+- the way words display when category selected
+- some words on fridge move when category selected

 TESTING
 - test classic rails stuff